 - Don’t forget that you can always broaden your niche later.
 But broadening will be more effective if it’s done on top of a solid foundation.

-Essential Blog Building Blocks: Web Hosting and a Domain Name
+Essential Successful Blog Building Blocks: Web Hosting and a Domain Name

 When most people think about blogs, they think about the popular blogging platforms.
 Sites like Blogger/Blogspot, Tumblr, and Medium all serve a purpose, but they put unnecessary limitations on a serious blogger.